The Buenos Aires Design Jam addressed issues around, and explored potential solutions for, data education and awareness.

 On the morning of the Jam, participants were welcomed and Introduced to Design Jamming.
-They then took part in discovery exercises around stations: Understand People, Analyse data-use notices and Deconstruct transparency.
+They then took part in discovery exercises around stations: Understand People, Analyse transparency in context and Deconstruct transparency.

 Subject matter experts gave presentations to the group, including Pablo palazzi, Legal Expert, as well as Juani Ruiz Echazú from Aeorlab who talked about designing for data.

 All participants worked to Identify opportunities by writing How Might We's on Post-Its during these presentations, and these notes were collected by the facilitation team who placed them on the wall of the day, grouping them into key thematic areas.
 Some of the unique groupings of questions that emerged from this Design Jam included ideas on how might we: